BrianDavisMath/biological_sequence_embedding/README.md

 ## Usage
 Requires: Python 3.6.8.

+The basic approach of the project is to compute sequence similarity, save the indices and similarities of the 200 most similar sequences to each sequence, then to pass this sparse matrix to UMAP for embedding, or to create a Networkx graph with similarity-weighted edges and embed that.

 #### Protein workflow
 After downloading the proteins file we run the following sequence of commands to build our dataset: